ho0ber/NK2Tray/NK2Tray_Display/BOM.md

  3x  	NK2DisplayLatch.stl

 As the case and the latches do not bear any load, you can use a low infill.
 25% is more than enough.
 Use 2-3 perimeter walls The case is designed to be printed with the face on the print bed, that should get you a nice surface to look at.
-Print the as they are designed and use supports under the overhang.
+Print the latches as they are designed and use supports under the overhang.
 Use at least 3 perimeter walls, again infill doesn´t matter that much.